 With the price of gasoline today, it is to our advantage to convert every nickel's worth of horsepower our motors produce to forward motion.
 This is easy to say, but achieving 100 percent efficiency from the prop on your outboard is far more complicated than anyone can put into words.
-However, we can all do a few things that will keep our propellers in top shape and at their maximum potential.
+However, we can all do a few things to keep our propellers in top shape and at their maximum potential.

 If you are experiencing cavitation or excess slippage coming out of the hole, have the prop shop put a little cup in the top 2/3 of the blades, this should cure your hole shot problems.

 One last tip, before you put your prop back on, spray your prop shaft seal with silicone lubricant.
-This will lubricate the seal and silicone will stop the oxidation that destroys the rubber in the seal.
+This will lubricate the seal, and silicone will stop the oxidation that destroys the rubber in the seal.

-Boat/Motor with a 28 pitched prop, 1.62 gear ratio, running 6000 RPM
+Boat/Motor with a 28-pitched prop, 1.62 gear ratio, running 6000 RPM

 28 divided by 1.62 = 17.28